NewForester/cribtutor/README.md

 Here test files contain _html_ block elements each of which may be considered a test case.

-Another consequence of an atomic test case approach is that it does no catch combinatorial bugs: if A pass, if B pass but if A and B fail.
+Another consequence of an atomic test case approach is that it does no catch combinatorial bugs: if A pass, if B pass but if A and B then fail.

 The regression tests are brittle.
 The program uses random shuffles: add a new case to the test and the existing cases are affected.
 Both input and reference files need to be updated to compensate.

----
+Test coverage is incomplete.

-Description of code ...
+They do not, for example, test the command line option/flag logic.

 ---

-Copyright (C) 2012, 2016, NewForester, released under the terms of the GNU GPL v2.
+Copyright (C) 2016, NewForester, released under the terms of the GNU GPL v2.

 ---